 Polygon Nightfall is a business-grade ZK rollup solution that facilitates private transactions.
 It leverages the benefits of zero-knowledge cryptography and optimistic rollups.
 A prevents unauthorized intervention due to the advanced security protocols.
 It is best suited for large-scale companies that require highly scalable and permission-based blockchain transactions.
 The Polygon Nightfall ZK rollup has its own smart contract solution called Nightfall contracts that governs layer 2 chains.
 The block proposers are ZK rollup nodes that validate transactions and roll them into batches.
 They also submit the transaction batches to the layer 1 blockchain.
 Challengers ensure security with the generation of fraud proofs.
 They submit proofs on-chain to check for invalid blocks.
 Liquidity providers monitor the layer 2 chain to manage Ethereum withdrawals.

 If you are looking for the right time to get Polygon training, you should not wait any longer.
 Many web3 developers are already working on Polygon projects powered by zkEVM.
 Web3 project developers widely adapt the Polygon Matic ZK rollups suite as it provides scalable, cost-effective, and fast solutions to create dApps.
 Moreover, Polygon is also planning on investing $1 billion in zero-knowledge technology to upgrade its performance further.

 If you are looking for Polygon certification , then check out Blockchain Council’s website.
-Blockchain Council offers some of the best certification programs along with polygon course.
+Blockchain Council offers some of the best AI certification programs along with polygon course.
 These courses are extensively designed according to the growing industry demands and are offered at a pocket-friendly price.